mnioc/api-guard/README.md

 ## Contributing
-If you would like to contribute to eagle, please check the contribution guidelines for more information.
+If you would like to contribute to guard, please check the contribution guidelines for more information.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.